• Gluten-Free Recipes

 • Cornbread - A warm batch of gluten free cornbread (as muffins or in a pan) is a wonderfully homey side alongside bowls of soup.

-• Popovers – Light as air (though, not gluten-free), popovers with a little salted butter are amazing with bowls of soup.
+• Popovers - Light as air, homemade popovers with a little salted butter are amazing with bowls of soup.

-• Salad – For a heartier side, make a quinoa salad with apples, or put together a simple green salad with lots of fresh crunchy vegetables.
+• Salad - Put together a simple green salad with lots of fresh, crunchy vegetables.

 Storage Options